Train discography

-American pop rock band Train has released 11 studio albums, three live albums, one compilation album, one video album, four extended plays, 34 singles, six promotional singles, and 29 music videos.
-The band independently released their eponymous debut studio album in 1996, two years after their formation.
+American pop rock band Train has released 10 studio albums, three live albums, one compilation album, one video album, four extended plays, 34 singles, six promotional singles and 29 music videos.
+The band independently released their eponymous debut studio album in December 1996, two years after their formation.
 In February 1998, the band signed to Aware Records and Columbia Records and re-released the album under the two labels.
 Three singles were released from Train; the album's first single, "Meet Virginia", peaked at number 20 on the US Billboard Hot 100.
 The album peaked at number 76 on the US Billboard 200 and was certified platinum by the Recording Industry Association of America (RIAA).
 In the period following the release of Train, producer Brendan O'Brien started working with the band in a partnership that would last for three albums.
 The band released their second studio album Drops of Jupiter in March 2001; it was preceded by the release of its lead single, "Drops of Jupiter (Tell Me)".
 The single became a commercial success, peaking at number five on the US Billboard Hot 100 and also becoming a top 10 hit in Australia, the Netherlands and the United Kingdom.
 "Drops of Jupiter (Tell Me)" also won an award for Best Rock Song at the 44th Grammy Awards.
 The album peaked at number six on the Billboard 200, earning a double platinum certification from the RIAA.
 "She's on Fire", the third single from Drops of Jupiter, achieved moderate success in Australia and the UK.
 Train's third studio album, My Private Nation, was released in June 2003.
 It peaked at number six on the Billboard 200 and was certified platinum by the RIAA.
 The album's first two singles, "Calling All Angels" and "When I Look to the Sky", peaked at numbers 19 and 74 respectively on the Billboard Hot 100.
 The band released their fourth studio album For Me, It's You in January 2006.
 The album peaked at number 10 on the Billboard 200 and spawned three singles.